 CBT/REBT

-Cognitive Behavioural Therapy (CBT) is commonly used in the NHS, often recommended by GPs as a form of talking therapy.
+Cognitive Behavioural Therapy (CBT) is commonly used in the National Health Service, often recommended by GPs as a form of talking therapy.
 CBT works on the principle that our thoughts influence our feelings, which in turn affect our behaviour.
 It focuses on changing unhelpful thoughts and beliefs that lead to negative emotional reactions.

 Tools